tldr-pages/tldr/pages/linux/setsid.md

 `setsid --fork {{program}}`

-- Return the exit value of a program as the return value of setsid when the program exits:
+- Return the exit code of a program as the exit code of setsid when the program exits:

 `setsid --wait {{program}}`